NatalieLockyer/Escape/README.md

 # Escape Soy Wax Candles and Gifts

-Escape Soy Wax Candles and Gifts is a website that is designed to attract any consumer with a love of natural soy wax candles, buying gifts/gift ideas and interactive workshops.
+Escape Soy Wax Candles and Gifts is a website that is designed to attract any consumer with an interest of natural soy wax candles, buying gifts/gift ideas and interactive workshops.
 This website showcases beautiful images and detailed descriptions of the products available to them and the workshops that are planned for future dates.
-There is also a “contact us” page, if they required any further information, or would simply like to sign up for a free brochure and discount code off their first order, all of which are useful to the target audience in order to decide as to whether they would like to purchase a gift or workshop package.
+There is also a “contact us” page, if they require any further information, or would simply like to sign up for a free brochure and discount code to use with their first order, all of which are useful and attractive to the target audience in order persuade them to purchase a product or workshop package.

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/5c93fa91-b9fc-48d8-97fe-4f3989cf0be7)